beejjorgensen/bgc/src/bgc_part_0800_pointers_2.md

 closer to that array/pointer equivalence thing!
 More on this later in this chapter.

 But what's actually happening, here?
-How do it work?
+How does it work?

 Remember from early on that memory is like a big array, where a byte is stored at each array index.